pertsevds/nbpm/README.md

 2937
 ```

-or supply your app name as an argument:
+or supply any app name as an argument:

 ```shell
 mix nbpm.get_port_number my_app